 Elimination Diets and ADHD

-In elimination diets, you identify a particular food or ingredient you think might be contributing to or worsening ADHD symptoms.
-Then you stop eating anything containing that substance.
-If the symptoms lessen or subside, then you continue avoiding the substance.
+To follow one of these you pick a particular food or ingredient you think might be making your symptoms worse.
+Then you don’t eat anything with that in it.
+If the symptoms get better or go away, then you keep avoiding that food.

-Can eliminating foods from your diet improve ADHD symptoms?
-Research in all these areas is ongoing and results are not clear-cut, although most scientists do not advocate this as a mainstream approach to managing ADHD.
-Nonetheless, here are some common areas of concern and what the experts recommend:
+If you cut a food from your diet, can it improve your symptoms?
+Research in all these areas is ongoing and the results are not clear-cut.
+Most scientists don't recommend this approach for managing ADHD, though.
+Still, here are some common areas of concern and what the experts suggest:

 Based on this and other recent studies, the American Academy of Pediatrics now agrees that eliminating preservatives and food colorings from the diet is a reasonable option for children with ADHD.
 Some experts recommend that people with ADHD avoid these substances:

 - Artificial colors, especially red and yellow